aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Change Animation Effect Timing Properties**

-Aspose.Slides for Java allows you to change the Timing properties of an animation effect.
+Aspose.Slides for PHP via Java allows you to change the Timing properties of an animation effect.

 This is the Animation Timing pane in Microsoft PowerPoint:

 ![example1_image](shape-animation.png)

-These are the correspondences between PowerPoint Timing and [Effect.Timing](https://reference.aspose.com/slides/java/com.aspose.slides/IEffect#getTiming--) properties:
+These are the correspondences between PowerPoint Timing and [Effect.Timing](https://reference.aspose.com/slides/php-java/com.aspose.slides/IEffect#getTiming--) properties:

-- PowerPoint Timing **Start** drop-down list matches the [Effect.Timing.TriggerType](https://reference.aspose.com/slides/java/com.aspose.slides/ITiming#getTriggerType--) property.
+- PowerPoint Timing **Start** drop-down list matches the [Effect.Timing.TriggerType](https://reference.aspose.com/slides/php-java/com.aspose.slides/ITiming#getTriggerType--) property.
-- PowerPoint Timing **Duration** matches the [Effect.Timing.Duration](https://reference.aspose.com/slides/java/com.aspose.slides/ITiming#getDuration--) property.
+- PowerPoint Timing **Duration** matches the [Effect.Timing.Duration](https://reference.aspose.com/slides/php-java/com.aspose.slides/ITiming#getDuration--) property.
 The duration of an animation (in seconds) is the total time it takes the animation to complete one cycle.
-- PowerPoint Timing **Delay** matches the [Effect.Timing.TriggerDelayTime](https://reference.aspose.com/slides/java/com.aspose.slides/ITiming#getTriggerDelayTime--) property.
+- PowerPoint Timing **Delay** matches the [Effect.Timing.TriggerDelayTime](https://reference.aspose.com/slides/php-java/com.aspose.slides/ITiming#getTriggerDelayTime--) property.

 This is how you change the Effect Timing properties:

 1. [Apply](#apply-animation-to-shape) or get the animation effect.
-2. Set new values for the [Effect.Timing](https://reference.aspose.com/slides/java/com.aspose.slides/IEffect#getTiming--) properties you need.
+2. Set new values for the [Effect.Timing](https://reference.aspose.com/slides/php-java/com.aspose.slides/IEffect#getTiming--) properties you need.
 3. Save the modified PPTX file.

 This Java code demonstrates the operation: